 Stop by to visit with these exhibitors between sessions, during lunch, or at other times throughout the day to learn about products and services, job opportunities, new technology, and more.View 2023 Exhibitor List

-SOT has reserved rooms and negotiated exclusive rates at many hotels near the Nashville Music City Center.
+SOT has reserved rooms and negotiated exclusive rates at many hotels near Music City Center.
 While SOT recognizes that other housing arrangements are possible, booking through Connections Housing helps reduce SOT expenses, allowing the Society to support its mission and various programs throughout the year.

 Nashville International Airport (BNA) serves more than 10 million passengers each year.
 The airport is less than 10 miles from downtown Nashville, with trips taking about 20 minutes.
 SOT has compiled information on many transportation options once you arrive, as well as some airfare and rental discounts.

-Services available at Nashville Music City Center include childcare, a business center, restaurants and concessions, coat and luggage check, and free Wi-Fi.
+Services available at Music City Center include a business center, restaurants and concessions, coat and luggage check, and free Wi-Fi.
 More information on these services is available on the “On-Site Services” web page.